-- Mild local tenderness and / or bruising at the site of the injection is very common and usually gets better over the first few days. - The local anaesthetic may spread causing some numbress and/or weakness of legs or arms.
-If this happens, it is temporary and will rapidly get better over minutes or hours. - Infection.
+- Mild local tenderness and/or bruising at the site of the injection, that usually gets better over the first few days. - Rarely, the local anaesthetic may spread causing some numbness and/or weakness in your legs, arms (for cervical) and other areas.
+If this happens, it is temporary and will quickly get better over minutes or hours. - The steroids can have different effects ranging from flushing, menstrual disturbances, weight gain, increase in blood sugar levels and worsening of mental health issues.
+These effects are temporary and are more likely with repeated steroid injections. - Infection.
 This is rare.
-You should seek medical help if there is local warmth or redness where you had the injection with tenderness.
-Or you feel hot and unwell.
-This may need antibiotic treatment. - Nerve injury occurs rarely and serious nerve injury is very rare. - ▶ Injection treatments do not always work and may not help your pain.
+You should seek medical help if there is local warmth or redness over where you had the injection with tenderness.
+Or if you feel hot and unwell.
+This may need antibiotic treatment. - There are important nerves in the spine, but serious nerve injury is very rare. - Injection treatments do not always work and may not help your pain. - ▶ (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
+This is very rare.
+If you get chest pain or breathlessness, you should get medical help straight away. - In rare circumstances, steroid use can damage your eyesight.
+You should report any new vision problems (such as blurred or distorted vision) to your doctor.